-- 1) Check the vehicle prior to start:
+- 1) Check the vehicle prior to start: - a.

-- a.
 Visual inspection inside and outside.
-Record any issues (e.g., by photo)

-- b.
-Lights: Check that all lights are working

-- c.
-Tyres: Check that they are in good condition and the right type for the season

-- d.
-Fuel: Check fuel type and quantity

-- e.
-Oil: Check oil if you are unsure about the level

-- 2) Drive safely:
+Record any issues (e.g., by photo) - b.
+Lights: Check that all lights are working - c.
+Tyres: Check that they are in good condition and the right type for the season - d.
+Fuel: Check fuel type and quantity - e.
+Oil: Check oil if you are unsure about the level - 2) Drive safely: - a.

-- a.
 Obey the speed limits.
-Speeding ticket will be charged directly to the driver
+Speeding ticket will be charged directly to the driver - b.

-- b.
 Wear your seat belt.
-Always

-- c.
-Avoid distractions

-- d.
-Be extra careful in bad weather (fog, heavy rain, snow, icy roads, etc.)

-- e.
-Keep safe distance to the car ahead

-- f.
-Don't drive when drowsy

-- g.
-Practise defensive driving

-- 3) Using mobile phones when driving:
+Always - c.
+Avoid distractions - d.
+Be extra careful in bad weather (fog, heavy rain, snow, icy roads, etc.) - e.
+Keep safe distance to the car ahead - f.
+Don't drive when drowsy - g.
+Practise defensive driving - 3) Using mobile phones when driving: - a.
+Using a phone while driving is not allowed unless on handsfree - b.

-- a.
 Avoid making or answering calls.
-Suspend conversations in challenging situations

-- b.
-Only use hands-free

-- c.
-Do not engage in stressful or emotional conversations

-4) Damages:

-- The driver shall notify his/her manager about any damages or incidents the same working day, with descriptions of WHO, WHEN, WHERE, WHAT, and photos of the incident - b.
+Suspend conversations in challenging situations - c.
+Do not engage in stressful or emotional conversations - 4) Damages: - a.
+The driver shall notify his/her manager about any damages or incidents the same working day, with descriptions of WHO, WHEN, WHERE, WHAT, and photos of the incident - b.
 Record and report details of the incident as required by national law and insurance company - c.
 Damage repairs arising from reckless driving or abuse will be charged directly to the driver of the vehicle